Neilgibson26/Nessus-Metasploitable2-Assessment/VULNERABILITIES.md

 - **Description**: By appending various suffixes (ie: .old, .bak, ~, etc...) to the names of various files on the remote host, it seems possible to retrieve their contents, which may result in disclosure of sensitive information.
 - **Suggested Fix**:

   - Ensure the files do not contain any sensitive information, such as credentials to connect to a database, and delete or protect those files that should not be accessible.
+Additionally, scan for leftover backup files duriong redeployment.
   </details>
   <details>
   <summary><strong>19.
 PHP expose_php Information Disclosure </strong> (N/A) </summary>